-Innovation in the beauty industry might often be focused on consumer experience, such as this smart mirror.
-Yet the behind the scenes impact can also be crucial.
-Research development leading to new products such as this hair dye can help reduce the environmental impact of the cosmetics industry.
+Spotted: Innovation in the beauty industry might often be focused on consumer experience, such as this smart mirror.
+Yet behind the scenes, impact can also be crucial.
+Research development leading to new products such as this hair dye, can help reduce the environmental impact of the cosmetics industry.
 Similarly, the mascara production process also has room for improvement, as noticed by a recent graduate from Loughborough University.

 Pippa Bridges used her interest and experience with sustainable design to tackle a problem many might not even have noticed.
 Nearly one billion mascara tubes sell every year worldwide.
 These tubes usually end up going straight to landfill, contributing to huge amounts of land waste.
 Bridges’ innovative new production method, Infinity Mascara, aims to reduce this waste.

 Infinity Mascara is currently waiting approval for patents.
-Bridges is also seeking funding through investment opportunities to take the project further.
+Bridges is also seeking funding through investment opportunities, aiming to take the project further.